Copyright © The Guild of The Royal Canadian Dragoons 2020. All right reserved.

 The Guild is funded entirely by donations.
 Donors range from corporations interested in supporting The Guild to voluntary donations by serving Dragoons.
 The Guild operates four strategic thrust lines: Unity; History and Heritage; Quality of Life; and Operations.
 Key projects include the annual Leliefontein Bursary for post secondary education, the acquisition and upkeep of our distinctive Scarlet ceremonial uniforms, the production of the Springbok magazine and the operation of this website.

 1. Unrestricted Giving: Annual unrestricted giving allows the Guild to direct donations to the most immediate and important programs.
-Donations can be mailed to the Treasurer or by clicking our link.
+Donations can be mailed to the Treasurer or by clicking our Donate Now link found on this page.
+For serving Dragoons donations can still be made by payroll deduction through the Y007 program.

-2. Restricted Giving: Our restricted Funds allow donors to donate directly to projects that have been approved by the Guild.
-Such projects include Unity events, History and Heritage, or Quality of Life initiatives.
-Further information on such projects can be addressed to the Guild Treasurer 613-687-5511 ext 5625.
+2. Directed Giving: For donors who wish to support a specific Guild activity.
+Donations are placed into the general investment fund.
+Interest is applied broadly across the Guild’s activities, while the principal of the donation is applied specifically to the Guild activity that the donor wishes to support.
+Those activities include Unity events, History and Heritage, or Quality of Life initiatives.
+Further information on such projects can be addressed to the Guild Secretary Treasurer 613-687-5511 ext 5625.

-3. Bequests: Giving by way of a bequest allow donors to have full use of their money throughout their lifetime, but can dedicate a portion of it in support of a cause they strongly believe in after they are gone.
+3. Bequests: Giving by way of a bequest allow donors to have full use of their money throughout their lifetime but can dedicate a portion of it in support of the RCD Guild after they are gone.
+This can be done by including the bequest in your will or by adding a codicil to an existing will.
+If you wish to do this we recommend working out the details with your lawyer.

-4. Trusts: Some people wish to benefit a charity through their will, but feel they must provide for others first.
-A charitable remainder trust can help achieve both of these objectives.
+4. Trusts: Some people wish to benefit a charity through their will but feel they must provide for others first.
+A charitable remainder trust can help achieve both objectives.
+If you wish to do this, we suggest working out the details with an accountant.

 5. Gift Matching: Many companies encourage their employees to give to charities through Matching Gift Programs.
 Some programs include matching donations made by current or retired employees, while others extend their programs to include matching the donations made by spouses, or widow(er)s.
 Please contact your employer for further details.